Everett Case: At North Carolina State University

 When Case came to Raleigh, North Carolina was, like most states in the South, enraptured by college football.
 However, he is largely credited with making basketball a craze in the state.
 For example, in his first year in Raleigh, the fire marshal canceled a game because people were spilling onto the floor of tiny Thompson Gymnasium and climbing in through windows.
 The other three schools along Tobacco Road--Duke, North Carolina and Wake Forest—responded by upgrading their facilities and recruiting budgets to counter the "red menace" in Raleigh.
 Case is also credited with introducing such practices as cutting down the nets after a championship and shining a spotlight on players as they were introduced.

 For a time, it looked as if the Wolfpack would dominate the ACC in the same fashion that Kentucky dominated the Southeastern Conference.
 However, the Wolfpack's momentum was derailed in 1956, when the NCAA placed N.C.
 State on four years' probation.
 Case reportedly had his top assistant coach and State's assistant athletic director give Louisiana high school athlete Jackie Moreland cash and gifts to entice him away from his previous agreement to attend Kentucky—a charge he denied.
 The NCAA, however, found that Case not only knew about the gifts to Moreland—which included a seven-year medical education—but expressly approved them.
 Just as that probation ended in 1960, State was placed on probation again—this time for a point-shaving scandal that caused the cancellation of the Dixie Classic.

 By this time, Case was in failing health.
 He began the 1964–65 season even though he was suffering from inoperable cancer.
 However, only two games into the season, it was obvious he was unable to continue, and he stepped down in favor of assistant Press Maravich.
 He soon needed to use a wheelchair; when the Wolfpack won the 1965 ACC tournament, they wheeled him over from press row so he could cut the last strand of the net.
 He died a year later, and was interred at Raleigh Memorial Park in Raleigh.
 Case instructed that his body be laid facing US Highway 70 so he could "wave" to later Wolfpack teams as they traveled to Durham and Chapel Hill.

 Legacy

-Case was inducted into the Indiana Basketball Hall of Fame in 1968, Basketball Hall of Fame on May 3, 1982, the North Carolina Sports Hall of Fame in 1964, and the inaugural class of the NC State Athletic Hall of Fame in 2012.
+Case was inducted into the Indiana Basketball Hall of Fame in 1968, the Naismith Basketball Hall of Fame on May 3, 1982, the North Carolina Sports Hall of Fame in 1964, and the inaugural class of the NC State Athletic Hall of Fame in 2012.
 N.C.
 State's main athletics office is named for him.

 In 2011 The Classic: How Everett Case and His Tournament Brought Big-Time Basketball to the South (ISBN 978-0-9836825-2-3) by Bethany Bradsher was published, telling the story of the Dixie Classic basketball tournament with an emphasis on Case's contributions.

 In 2018, a historic marker was erected on Frankfort High School, 1 S. Maish Rd., Frankfort by Indiana Historical Bureau and Community Schools of Frankfort.